 PMT

-The PMT function is used to calculate the periodic payment for a loan or investment, based on constant payments and a constant interest rate.
-This function is commonly utilized in financial modeling to determine regular payments needed to repay a loan over a specified period.
+The PMT function calculates the periodic payment for a loan or investment based on constant payments and a constant interest rate.
+It is used in financial modeling to determine regular payments needed to repay a loan over a specific period.

 Syntax 🔗